katydecorah/katydecorah.github.io/code/_posts/2022-01-16-wordle-to-yaml.md

 I'm playing [Wordle](https://www.powerlanguage.co.uk/wordle/).
 I love a word puzzle and like many have been hooked by the daily game.
 I wrote [wordle-to-yaml-action](https://github.com/katydecorah/wordle-to-yaml-action) to archive my Wordle games to a yaml file.

-I paired the action with an [iOS Shortcut](https://apps.apple.com/us/app/shortcuts/id915249334) (like the one I created for my [read-action](/code/read/#pair-it-with-an-ios-shortcut)).
-After I complete a game, I select my Wordle shortcut from the iOS share sheet and the shortcut will automatically format the score and then open the GitHub issue to kick of the action.
+I paired the action with a [World to yaml iOS Shortcut](https://github.com/katydecorah/wordle-to-yaml-action/tree/main/shortcut).
+After I complete a game, I select the _Wordle to yaml_ shortcut from the iOS share sheet and the shortcut will automatically format the score and then open the GitHub issue to kick of the action.

 It sounds like a mouthful, but my beautiful bot friends complete these tasks in seconds.